Future of the Listowel Memorial Arena

 Demolishing the old arena and I suggest it would be a good location for a new pool.
 The parking is there, the playground, the skate park, ampitheatre, the splashpark ( just recently built) and the pavilion and the ball diamonds and soccer field.
 Maybe a new pool could be named somehow to honour the lives lost in the tragedy of 1959 so that the location will be remembered forever as historic past of Listowel (North Perth).
 Dave Verbeek

-Dave Verbeek almost 5 years ago
+Dave Verbeek over 5 years ago

 The arena was replaced due old arena no longer being feasible to operate/maintain in its current condition and served no purpose for the future.
 It troubles me that anyone would consider using the property or reselling as it would seem quite a liability.